DeepTensorMax/ARM_MatMul/README.md

 ## About

 This project provides a highly optimized implementation of matrix multiplication for ARM.
 While it offers exceptional performance, the speed and computational intensity can be demanding on your hardware.
+Winnning implementation of the course Energy Efficient Computing [see here](https://www.ziti.uni-heidelberg.de/de/news/matrix-multiply-1300x-faster.html)

 ## Safety First